IVL-SCUT/ivl.github.io/README.md

 # Intelligent Vehicles Lab
-Our main research directions are reinforcement learning, energy management for hybrid vehicles, and decision-making and control for autonomous driving.At present, we have one PI, two PhD and six masters in our laboratory.
+Our main Research focuss are reinforcement learning, energy management for hybrid vehicles, and decision-making and control for autonomous driving.At present, we have one PI, two PhD and six masters in our laboratory.

 ***
 # News